 After half term, students are given their first full exposure of the past tense, where they are taught how to narrate activities in the past through the prism of a holiday visit to Paris.
-Students also discuss preferred holiday activities and build towards AP2 by collating an extended writing piece that exhibits a knowledge of two tenses and a range of opinions.
+Students also discuss preferred holiday activities and build towards AP2 by revising and preparing material that exhibits a knowledge of two tenses and a range of opinions.

 Students begin the new year with a review of how to describe themselves and other people, revisiting the idea of gender and adjectival changes.
 They then move to more sophisticated discussions of their relationships with their family and friends, touching on reflexive verbs.
-They also discuss their taste in music, reviewing core structures for giving opinions and justifying them.
+They also discuss their taste in music. reviewing core structures for giving opinions and justifying them.
 Students revisit topics raised in Y7 to discuss their home and their local area in this half term.
 This entails review of places in town, and vocabulary for describing their environment.
-They are given an exposure to the future tense with regards to a future local event, before attention switches to preparation for the speaking assessment.
+They are given an exposure to the future tense with regards to a future local event, with a cultural focus on French festivals such as La Chandeleur.

 Students talk about their interests and skills through the topic of a talent competition.
 They give descriptions of different professions and hobbies, as well as recapping adjectives for personal descriptions.
 Students learn conjugation of irregular modal verbs to say what they can and must do, as well as gaining an insight into comparative and superlative adjectives.
 Finally, students prepare themselves for their end-ofyear tests by recapping their knowledge of topics from across Y8.
 Students revisit core vocabulary, grammar and structures in consolidation material and prepare extended writing pieces based on success criteria.
 Students close out the year with a look into French culture, through the history and geography of the Francophone world.

+SUBJECT

-SUBJECT Head of Department
+Head of Department